unified-doc/unified-doc/packages/unified-doc/readme.md

 ```ts
 function file(extension?: string): FileData;
 ```
 Returns `FileData` for the specified extension.
 This is a useful way to convert and output different file formats.
-Supported extensions include `'.html'`, `'.txt'`, `.md`.
+Supported extensions include `'.html'`, `'.txt'`, `.md`, `.xml`.
 If no extension is provided, the source file should be returned.
 Future extensions can be implemented, providing a powerful way to convert file formats for any supported content type

 #### Example
 ```js